ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QuicTransport unidirectional and bidirectional streams are created by creating a QUIC stream of corresponding type.
-All other operations (read, write, close) are also mapped directly to the operations as defined in [QUIC-TRANSPORT].
+All other operations (read, write, close) are also mapped directly to the operations as defined in [QUIC].
 The QUIC stream IDs are the stream IDs that are exposed to the application.

 # Datagrams